POXZASY/CS-375/Project_1/readme3.txt

 Compiling and Running the Code:

 1) A makefile has been included.
-Using "make3" will compile only program 3, while "make" will compile all three programs.
+Using "make 3" will compile only program 3, while "make" will compile all three programs.
 2) The program is run as follows:
 ./program3 <filex.txt> <filey.txt> <output3.txt>